NadiaMonzon/diga-prueba-frontend-2026/README.en.md

 - **Create a sidebar with two pages.**
     - The first one will be called "Subscription".
 You can find this component in [this file](./code/src/pages/subscription.tsx).
 That code works but has issues. **Refactor it** as you would in a real PR.
-    - The second one will be "List", showing the list of received calls.
+    - The second one will be "Call Register", showing the list of received calls.

 - **Project Selector:** inside the sidebar, create a "Project Selector" that allows the user to change the API key used in requests.
 When the user switches projects, the page content must **reload automatically**.

-- **Infinite Scroll:** On the list page, add an infinite scroll to load the different pages of calls that might exist.
+- **Infinite Scroll:** On the call register page, add an infinite scroll to load the different pages of calls that might exist.

 - **State Handling:** Loading states and error states must be handled differently and explicitly.